 - Learning to Listen: An Ethnographic Approach to Engineering Ethics Education

-Undergraduate Students: Madeleine Brouse, Margaret Carolan, Sara Chergaoui, Matthew Dowdle, Kim Hughes, Rebecca Jones, Alison Vick
+Undergraduate Students: Madeleine Brouse, Margaret Carolan, Hanniyah Chapman, Kandace Donaldson, Sara Chergaoui*, Matthew Dowdle*, Kim Hughes*, Rebecca Jones, Mariana Martinez*, Philip Smith*, Alison Vick

 This website is inspired from WASAwatch (Dr. Yanna Lambrinidou), the West Virginia Water Crisis website (Dr. Krista Bryson), and Dr. Andy Whelton’s research during the WV water crisis.
 Their work serves as a model for public outreach and engagement, science communication, and advocacy.

 Student Leader/ Communications Director: Siddhartha Roy